AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Meaning of Scriptural Terms.

-The language of **Josephus** is used by the profane Greeks but is never found in the New Testament connected with punishment. **Josephus**, writing in Greek to Jews, frequently employs the word that our Lord used to define the duration of punishment (*aionios*), but he applies it to things that had ended or that will end.[^103] Can it be doubted that our Lord placed his ban on the doctrine that the Jews had derived from the heathen by never using their terms describing it, and that he taught a limited punishment by employing words to define it that only meant limited duration in contemporaneous literature? **Josephus** used the word *aionios* with its current meaning of limited duration.
+The language of Josephus is used by the profane Greeks but is never found in the New Testament connected with punishment.
+Josephus, writing in Greek to Jews, frequently employs the word that our Lord used to define the duration of punishment (*aionios*), but he applies it to things that had ended or that will end.[^103] Can it be doubted that our Lord placed his ban on the doctrine that the Jews had derived from the heathen by never using their terms describing it, and that he taught a limited punishment by employing words to define it that only meant limited duration in contemporaneous literature?
+Josephus used the word *aionios* with its current meaning of limited duration.
 He applies it to the imprisonment of John the Tyrant; to Herod\'s reputation; to the glory acquired by soldiers; to the fame of an army as a \"happy life and *aionian* glory.\" He used the words as do the Scriptures to denote limited duration, but when he would describe endless duration he uses different terms.
 Of the doctrine of the Pharisees he says: